WSU-kduncan/ceg3120-kaitlynnewsad/git-guide.md

     - list of files in local folder that have changes that need to be committed
   - `git status`
 - clone
+  - Clone a repository into a new directory
+  - ' git clone'
 - add
+  - Add file contents to the index
+  - ' git add '
 - rm
 - commit
 - push